COMMISSIONING A PET PORTRAIT

 As I work, I try to capture the character and temperament of the sitter and so it is very helpful to helpful to see a extra small variety of pictures of the person/pet which will give me more of an idea of their appearance and personality.
 These can be of a lesser quality than my main resource.

 I will automatically tweak the appearance of the sitter to enhance the painting.
-This may include adding reflected colours into the skin, removing food from children’s mouths, leaving out odd stray hairs, leaving out reddened areas of skin, eradicating blemishes such as spots, etc. I cannot make major changes such as making up clothes, taking a head from one photo and putting onto a different body or changing an expression.
+This may include adding reflected colours into the sitters skin, hair and eyes, removing food from children’s mouths, leaving out odd stray hairs, leaving out reddened areas of skin, eradicating blemishes such as spots, etc. I cannot make major changes such as making up clothes, taking a head from one photo and putting onto a different body or changing an expression.

 Working with you the Client